Saudi Arabia seeks to support stability, balance of global oil markets: King Salman

 -

 OPEC+ decision taken unanimously for ‘economic reasons’: Saudi defense ministerSaudi Arabia’s Defense Minister Prince Khalid bin Salman said on Sunday that the decision by OPEC+ to cut oil output was taken unanimously and for ...
-Gulf
+Saudi Arabia

 -

 Zain Saudi Arabia moves ahead on towers sale to PIF-led groupMobile telecommunications company Zain Saudi Arabia said on Sunday it had transferred ownership of its unit Zain Business Limited to the Public ...
-Gulf
+Saudi Arabia

 -

 Saudi Arabia’s Crown Prince receives South African President Ramaphosa in JeddahSaudi Arabia’s Crown Prince Mohammed bin Salman received South African President Cyril Ramaphosa in Jeddah, the official Saudi Press Agency (SPA) ...
-Gulf
+Saudi Arabia

 -

 Saudi Crown Prince announces $400 million in humanitarian aid for UkraineSaudi Arabia’s Crown Prince Mohammed bin Salman has announced $400 million in humanitarian aid for Ukraine, the official SPA news agency reported ...
-Gulf
+Saudi Arabia